-For the year ended December 31, 2014, all non-employee directors of the Company (except for Richard W. Edelman, lead director) received an annual cash retainer of \$40,000 plus \$2,000 for each in-person or telephonic board meeting attended.
-Mr. Edelman, in his role as lead director, received an annual cash retainer of \$110,000 as of April 11, 2014.
-Prior to that date, Mr. Edelman received \$2,000 for each in person or telephonic board meeting attended.
-The Company's directors may not have received any additional compensation for brief telephonic meetings.
-Each member of the Audit Committee received \$2,000 per Audit Committee meeting attended and the Audit Committee Chair received an annual retainer of \$7,500.
-Members of the Compensation Committee received \$2,000 for each Compensation Committee meeting attended and the Compensation Committee Chair received an annual retainer of \$5,000.
-Members of the Nominating Committee were not paid additional amounts for attendance at Nominating Committee meetings.
-The Nominating Committee Chair received an annual retainer of \$5,000.
-All directors are also reimbursed by the Company for their out-of-pocket travel and related expenses incurred in attending all meetings of the Board and its committees or other events of the Company.
+For the year ended December 31, 2015, all non-employee directors of the Company (except for Richard W. Edelman, lead director and F. Ann Millner, Ed.D) received an annual cash retainer of \$60,000.
+Mr. Edelman, in his role as lead director, received an annual cash retainer of \$110,000.
+Dr. Millner, who joined the Board on July 16, 2015, received a prorated amount of \$50,959 during the year as an annual retainer.
+Members of the Audit Committee received \$10,000 for their participation on the committee, and the Audit Committee Chair received an annual retainer of \$10,000.
+Members of the Compensation Committee received \$7,500 for their participation on the committee, and the Compensation Committee Chair received an additional annual retainer of \$7,500.
+Members of the Nominating Committee (except for Dr. Millner) were paid an additional sum of \$5,000 for their participation on the committee.
+Dr. Millner, who joined the Board during the year, received a prorated amount of \$4,246 for her participation on the Nominating Committee.
+The Nominating Committee Chair received an additional annual retainer of \$5,000.
+All directors are also reimbursed by the Company for their out-of-pocket travel and related expenses incurred in attending all meetings of the Board and its committees or other events of the Company as well as up to \$5,000 for educational expenses.
+Prior to May 2015, each director received \$2,000 for each in-person or telephonic board meeting attended.